Things To Know Before You Come

 There are no restaurant facilities in the park or its immediate vicinity.
 The visitor center offers vending snacks, soft drinks and water.

 Pets are allowed in outdoor areas of the park so long as they are on leash.
-Only service animals are allowed inside park buildings.
+Only service animals or service animals in training are allowed inside park buildings.

 Picnicking is allowed in the tabled picnic area beside our upper parking area, or in the nearby apple orchard.
 Picnicking is not allowed in the historic village area of the park.